 Hey, I told you it was shameful!
 The good news is that it’s not anymore!

-Thanks for coming along with me on this coffee maker cleaning adventure!
+Thanks for coming along with me on this coffee maker cleaning adventure, now you know how to clean a coffee maker!
 It definitely makes such a difference so I plan on keeping up with this from here on out!

 - How to Rescue and Revive a Cast Iron Pan